 Russell Howard: ''"Did you happen to see the News24 reaction?
 It was fantastic—cause it came, like, 'News just in—' and they found out about the Viagra tabs, and it was brilliant because they were doing little puns!
 They were genuinely kinda goin'—'I bet that's a hard case, heh.'
 'I think they'll get a stiff sentence.'
 And then you could genuinely see—they obviously got a word in their ear and they went, *disappointed, head drooping* 'Yeah, okay...'"

-Ed Byrne: During my college years, some marijuana was passed around.
+Ed Byrne: I've got a bad one.
+Bad one.
+Whilst at college I did experiment with marijuana.
 I did it in snow, I did it in sleet, but I did not... inhale. *silly dance*

 Ed Byrne: Enjoy your animal-shaped biscuits.
 Do not eat if seal is broken. *grins punching the air*